Southeast Leatherfest

+Annual fetish event in Atlanta, Georgia, U.S.

-SouthEast LeatherFest (SELF) is an annual adult fetish event for the BDSM, leather, and kink communities based in the United States' Southeast and centered in Georgia with regional and smaller related events held throughout the year.
+SouthEast LeatherFest (SELF) is an annual adult fetish event for the BDSM, leather, and kink communities, serving as an educational, social, and fundraising event.
+It is based in Atlanta, Georgia, in the Southeastern United States, with regional and smaller related events held throughout the year.
+It is held in June, which is pride month in the U.S., and attended by LGBTQ and allied adults.

 History

 SouthEast LeatherFest (SELF) was started in 1995 by Jack Stice, International Master 1995.
-It was concepted as a BDSM, Master/slave event to welcome all sections of the SM communities, highlighting on the Leather.
-Modeled after International Mister Leather and Drummer SELF added classes to this model.
+It was conceptualized as a BDSM, Master/slave event to welcome all sections of the SM communities, with particular emphasis on the leather subculture.
+Modeled after International Mister Leather and Drummer, SELF added classes to this model.
 It began as a 2.5 day event with a bar crawl Friday evening and classes hosted on Saturday.
-Since 1995 has been one of the largest sex education and BDSM education events in the southeast region of the United States openly supporting underground kink, fetish, BDSM, sex-positive, Master/slave, and Dominant/submission communities.
+Since 1995, SELF has been one of the largest sex education and BDSM education events in the southeastern region of the United States, openly supporting underground kink, fetish, BDSM, sex-positive, Master/slave, and Dominance/submission communities.

-This event for the first time in Atlanta history brought together the straight and LGBTQIA+ communities.
-They worked together which had not previously happened at BDSM and Master/slave events in the area.
-While there had been events in the region for gay men, this was the first event to have all communities present.
-SELF is a charitable event that has donated approximately $290,000+ to charities and scholarships over the years.
-Some of these charities are the Leather Archives & Museum, National Coalition for Sexual Freedom, Susan G. Komen for the Cure, Carter/Johnson Library, and many more.
+This event was one of the first in Atlanta history that brought straight and LGBTQIA+ communities together.
+This type of collaboration had not previously happened at BDSM and Master/slave events in the area.
+While there had been some events in the region that were specifically for gay men, this was the first event to have all communities present.
+SELF is a charitable event that has donated an estimated $290,000 to charities and scholarships over the years.
+Some of these charities include the Leather Archives & Museum, National Coalition for Sexual Freedom, Susan G. Komen for the Cure, and the Carter/Johnson Library.
 Jack Stice was the founder of this event and the "Jack Stice Memorial Community Service Award" was given in his honor annually.